 Android 4.4.2 KitKat source code for the T-Mobile Samsung Galaxy S4 been released!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that the T-Mobile LG G2’s KitKat update is available as well and Android 4.4 has been leaked for the AT&T LG Optimus G Pro!
 That’s not all that’s covered in today’s video!

 Jordan talks about adding 4k and 120 FPS abilities to the Stock LG Camera.
 Finally, Nokia treats developers well and the Nokia X has been rooted and loaded with Google Apps, the Play Store and Google Now!
 Pull up a chair and check out this and other XDA Developer TV videos.. . .
 READ ON »

 We are now four months past the unveiling of Android 4.4 KitKat.
 And over the course of the last month or two, we’ve seen more than a few devices receive official updates to Google’s latest and greatest.
 Now thanks to XDA Senior Member Howie Dub, we’ve learned that the T-Mobile LG G2 is one of the latest devices to receive the KitKat goods.

 The update is unfortunately not available via OTA update.
 Rather, it’s delivered via a 1.5 GB KDZ file that must be installed with the LG Mobile Support Tool.
 Coming in at software version D80120a, the update bumps users up to Android 4.4.2 and Linux kernel 3.4.0.
-Installing this update will remove your custom recovery (if you have one installed), but that’s probably a tiny sacrifice to make in order to get in on the official KitKat goods.
+Installing this update will remove your custom recovery (if you have one installe. . .
+READ ON »

 Earlier today, we saw the AT&T HTC One receive the official Android 4.4.2 KitKat goods via an incremental OTA update.
 This update, which came in the form a staged rollout, started making its way to consumer devices early in the morning.
 Thankfully, a couple of XDA community members who were lucky enough to receive the OTA mirrored the update for everyone’s enjoyment.
 Now, AT&T has started updating its variant of the LG G2 to KitKat as well.
 And just like before, the community has stepped up and shared the OTA for your side-loading pleasure.